izxxr/qord-legacy/README.md

 - Robust handling of HTTP ratelimits.
 - Supports automatic gateway sharding.

-## Alpha phase
+## Development stage
-Qord is currently under it's development (alpha) stage.
-This means that some features may be missing or potentially incomplete and furthermore, broken.
+Qord is currently under it's initial development (alpha) stage.
+During this phase, There may be breaking changes and public user-facing API should not be considered stable.
+There would be no efforts in keeping backward compatibility.
+While the library currently supports the basic functionalities required to build a bot, many essential features are yet to be implemented and for this reason, Qord isn't yet a library to choose for making full fledged bots.

-Qord currently supports the basic functionalities required to build a bot however many essential features are yet to be implemented.
-For this reason, Qord isn't yet a library to choose for making full fledged bots.
-The library would be in a decently stable and production ready state when it reaches the 1.0 version (The first stable version).
+The complete lifetime of 0.x version is considered the development phase.
+More info about this [semantic versioning specification is here](https://semver.org/#spec-item-4)

 ## Installation
 Qord is installed using Python's traditional package manager, pip.